majidmovahedi/nodejs-express-file-store/README.md

 # File Store API

-This project is a file store API developed using Express and TypeScript, with PostgreSQL and Prisma for database management.
-It provides functionality for managing products, users, and blog posts, including features for purchasing and downloading files.
-The API also includes search capabilities and documentation via Swagger.
+This project is an API for file storage developed using Express and TypeScript, with PostgreSQL and Prisma for database management.
+It offers a range of functionalities, including management of products, users, and blog posts, as well as features for purchasing and downloading files.
+Additionally, the API includes search capabilities for finding products and blog posts, and documentation is available via Swagger.

 ## Features